 Please be advised that the instructor might require a student to shut down any electronic device if used for purposes others than those related to the course.
 Cell phones are to be set on vibration mode or turned off during class at all times.
-Students are asked not to engage in phone conversations, texting, twitting or facebooking during class time for the benefit of their classmates.
+Students are asked not to engage in phone conversations, texting, twitting or facebooking during class time for the benefit of their own overall learning experience and that of their classmates.
 Repeated breach of these guidelines will result with the student being excused for the rest of the class with consequent loss of any in-class assignment or participation mark for that day.